A Wizard for GAME-Code Generation

 Using the Play-Test Applet to automate Game-Courier presets

 When your CV doesn't have extremely exotic rules, making a Game Courier preset enforce the rules and indicate legal moves can be done very easily, using the Play-Test Applet for Chess Variants.
 This Applet can generate GAME code that would test the entered moves for legality, highlights the moves a piece that you select with the mouse can make, and tests for conditions that should end the game, such as checkmate, stalemate, repetitions or the 50-move rule.
+If you already have a working Interactive Diagram, you can simply paste its description (without any HTML tags) into the Play-Test Applet, below the board diagram.
+Otherwise you would have to use the Applet to define the variant first.
 This works as follows:

 Type the board dimensions and number of ranks of the promotion zone in the text entries above the board diagram.
 If promotion is not to every non-royal piece, (which is the Applets' default), click that you want to 'specify more rules', and type the (single-letter) IDs of the piece types that should be elegible for promotion in the 'promotion choice' text entry.
 Click on 'Help' to see what you have to do if not every piece can be chosen in the entire promotion zone at all times.
 If your variant requires shuffling to randomize the initial position, you can simililarly type the IDs of the pieces that need to be shuffled in the other text entry.
 (There also is a 'Help' there, which explains how you could specify complex shuffling rules.)
 The 'more rules' also shows a few checkboxes, which you can tick to indicate the stalemate result, what will happen in the case of multiple Kings, etc. Of most interest is probably the 'Asymmetric setup' checkbox; tick this if the black pieces should not be automatically arranged as the mirror image of the white setup.
 (This is especially important in shuffle games, where it determines if white and black will be shuffled independently.)
 After you typed and ticked everything, hit the 'Apply' button to enforce it.
 The board diagram should then take on the requested dimensions.